 However, most children who are severely neglected don't develop reactive attachment disorder.

-Some research suggests that some children and teenagers with reactive attachment disorder may display callous, unemotional traits that can include behavior problems and cruelty toward people or animals.
-However, more research is needed to determine if problems in older children and adults are related to experiences of reactive attachment disorder in early childhood.
+More research is needed to determine if problems in older children and adults are related to experiences of reactive attachment disorder in early childhood.

 While it's not known with certainty if reactive attachment disorder can be prevented, there may be ways to reduce the risk of its development.
 Infants and young children need a stable, caring environment and their basic emotional and physical needs must be consistently met.
 The following parenting suggestions may help.